shiva233/HackCharm/JOURNAL.md

 YEYSYSYSY YESS I GOT A FACE TO SHOW UP ON THE SCREEN!!
 THAT MEANS MY PCB WORKS AND I DIDNT FUCK UP YAYYYYYYYYYYY

+I had to do a lot of messing around for the image to show up properly, I forgot to take pics while it was not working properly but basically it all boiled down to me declaring the oled wrong oops. but now its works!! >:D

 ![image](https://github.com/user-attachments/assets/a683bc1d-2bda-4237-9c8b-d51185638dd4)